First step - speak to your lender

 Get financial support

-There a number of savings available to eligible customers that can help reduce energy bills, including rebates for:
+There are many rebates available to eligible customers that can help reduce energy bills, including electricity and gas rebates for:

 - retail customers (if you get your bill from an energy retailer)

 - on supply customers (if you get your energy bill or invoice from a strata manager or community/village operator)